-Remember Aung San Suu Kyi, darling of western liberals, heroine of democracy and human rights, under house arrest in Burma for her beliefs for 15 years before being triumphantly elected as her country’s leader?
-Well, treasure the golden memory – the reality is disappointingly tarnished.
+Aung San Suu Kyi was the darling of western liberals, heroine of democracy and human rights, under house arrest in Burma for her beliefs for 15 years before being triumphantly elected as her country’s leader.
+We can treasure the golden memory but the reality has become disappointingly tarnished.

 Suu Kyi’s saintly image suffered badly at an internationally covered election campaign press conference in November 2015.
 Questioned about the the ethnic cleansing of Rohingya Muslims in Myanmar (the new name for Burma), she shocked her worldwide fans by saying only that that it was important not to exaggerate.

 As the informed watching world knew, it would have been hard to exaggerate the problems faced by the Rohingya people.
 They’d been violently persecuted for many years by state-backed Buddhists in Myanmar’s western state of Rakhine.
 They were one of the most persecuted minorities in the world.
 (The UN is supposed to have said that.
 Apparently they didn’t, but in any case it was evidently true.)